dotink/inKWell-2.0/external/docs/getting_started/redirects.md

 In addition to routes which call actions, there is another type of routing which can be done: redirects.
-Redirects work exactly the same as routes although instead of pointing to a callable action, they point to the replacement URL.
+Redirects work exactly the same as routes although instead of pointing to a callable action, they point to the replacement URL, or, "target route" as we call it.

 ## Configuration